altrusl/vite-plugin-html-injection/README.md

 Vite plugin for injecting html, js, css code snippets into index.html

+## Purpose

+Often, when developing front-end applications, it is necessary to integrate various libraries into the `index.html` file - for example, you might want to put there code for Google Analytics, PWA service worker, Open Graph and Twitter Card meta data, Splash screen, Customer support widget and much more.

+As a result, `index.html` becomes bloated and hard to manage.

-This plugin allows you to store code snippets in separate files keeping index.html clean and inject them during build.
+This plugin allows you to store code snippets in separate files, keeping `index.html` clean and pristine, and inject them at build time.

-The plugin also supports Vite dev server HMR which means you can edit code snippets and see result in the browser immediately
+The plugin also supports `Vite dev server HMR` which means you can edit code snippets and see the result immediately in the browser.

 ## Description

-There are three `types` of code snippets - `'raw'`, `'js'` and `'css'`. `'raw'` snippets are injected as is, `'js'` and `'css'` ones are wrapped in \<script\> and \<style\> tags respectfully.
+There are three `types` of code snippets - `raw`, `js` and `css`. `raw` snippets are injected as-is, `js` and `css` ones are wrapped in `<script>` and `<style>` tags respectfully.

-There are four places you can inject a code snippet to - the beginning and end of the index.html `head` and the beginning and end of `body`
+There are four places you can inject a code snippet to - the beginning and end of the index.html `head` tag and the beginning and end of `body`

 Corresponding `insertTo` values are: `head-prepend`, `head`, `body-prepend` and `body`